vijaykumarcse007/Life-Skills/learning_process.md

 ## 4. What are the steps to take when approaching a new topic?
 1. Deconstruct the skill.
-2. learn Just enough to self-correct
+2. Learn Just enough to self-correct
 3. Remove Barriers to practice
 4. Commit to at Least 20 Hours of Practice